gregoryerrl/self-mastery/markdown/The HTML-CSS-JavaScript Self-Mastery Workbook.md

 ### Understanding JavaScript

-- What is JavaScript, and what problem does it solve?
+- What is JavaScript?
+What problems does it solve?
 - What's the difference between HTML, CSS, and JavaScript?
-What does each one do?
-- Why do we need JavaScript?
-What can you do with JavaScript that you can't do with HTML/CSS?
+- HTML structures content, CSS styles it — what does JavaScript do?
+- Why is it called "Java"Script?
+Is it related to Java?
 - Where does JavaScript run?
-(In the browser?
-On the server?)
-- What does "scripting language" mean?
-- Is JavaScript related to Java?
-(Spoiler: No, but why the similar name?)
+(Browser?
+Server?
+Both?)

-### Your First JavaScript
+### Your First Program

 - How do you add JavaScript to an HTML page?
+- What are the three ways to include JavaScript?
-- What's the difference between inline JavaScript (`<script>` in HTML) and external JavaScript (`.js` file)?
+- What's the difference between inline, internal, and external JavaScript?
-- You add `<script>` at the top of `<head>`.
-Your code doesn't work.
-You move it to the bottom of `<body>`.
-Now it works.
-Why?
+- Where should you put the `<script>` tag?
+Why does it matter?
 - What does `console.log()` do?

-Where does the output appear?
+### The Console

+- What is the browser console?
-- How do you open the browser console to see JavaScript output?
+- How do you open the developer console?

-### JavaScript Basics

-- What is a statement in JavaScript?
+- What kinds of messages appear in the console?
-- What does the semicolon (`;`) do?
-What happens if you forget it?
+- Why is `console.log()` useful for debugging?
+- What's the difference between `console.log()`, `console.error()`, and `console.warn()`?

+### Basic Syntax

+- What's the difference between `let`, `const`, and `var`?
+- Why do statements end with semicolons?
+- Are semicolons required?
+What happens without them?
-- How do you write comments in JavaScript?
+- What are comments?
+How do you write them?
-- What is an error?
-What does "SyntaxError" mean?
-- You write `console.log("Hello")` and get an error.
-How do you read error messages?

-### Making Things Happen

-- You want to show a popup message to the user.
-What does `alert()` do?
-- You want to ask the user a question and get their response.
-What does `prompt()` do?
-- You want the user to confirm something (OK or Cancel).
-What does `confirm()` do?
-- Why do people say not to use `alert()` in real websites?
+- What's the difference between `//` and `/* */` comments?

-### Build It: "Hello World" Interactive Page
+### Build It: Interactive Hello World

-Create your first interactive JavaScript program:
+Create your first JavaScript program:

 **Requirements:**

-1. **Set Up JavaScript**
+1. **Setup**

-   - Create an HTML file
-   - Add a `<script>` tag at the bottom of `<body>`
+   - Create HTML file with a `<script>` tag
-   - Write `console.log("Hello World")`
-   - Open the page and check the browser console
+   - Or link external JavaScript file

 2. **Console Output**

+   - Log "Hello World" to console
-   - Log different types of messages
+   - Log your name
-   - Log numbers, text, calculations
+   - Log the current date/time
-   - Try logging multiple things at once
+   - Log multiple things in one line
-   - Understand where output appears

-3. **User Interactions**
+3. **Variables**

+   - Create variables with `let` and `const`
+   - Store your name, age, and favorite color
+   - Log the variables

+4. **Basic Interaction**

-   - Use `alert()` to show a greeting message
+   - Use `alert()` to show a message
-   - Use `prompt()` to ask the user their name
+   - Use `prompt()` to ask for user's name
-   - Use `confirm()` to ask a yes/no question
-   - Log the responses to console
+   - Log the user's response

-4. **Your First Program**
-   - Ask user for their name (prompt)
-   - Ask user for their age (prompt)
-   - Show a personalized greeting (alert)
-   - Log everything to console
+5. **Comments**
+   - Add comments explaining what your code does
+   - Use both single-line and multi-line comments

 **Experiment:**

-- Forget the semicolon - what happens?
-- Make a typo in `console.log` - read the error message
+- What happens if you use a variable before declaring it?
+- Try changing a `const` variable — what error?
+- Remove all semicolons — does it still work?
-- Put `<script>` in `<head>` before `<body>` - what breaks?
+- Put `<script>` in different places — how does it affect execution?
-- Try logging math: `console.log(5 + 3)`
-- Try logging text + text: `console.log("Hello" + "World")`

 ### Reflection

 After building:

-- Why do we need JavaScript when HTML and CSS already make websites?
-- Where does JavaScript code run?
-- How do you debug JavaScript when something doesn't work?
+- How does JavaScript make websites interactive?
+- Why have both `let` and `const`?
+- When is the console useful?
-- Why is the console your best friend as a developer?
+- What's the best way to include JavaScript in a page?

 ---